 ASC 815, Derivatives and Hedging (formerly known as SFAS No. 133, Accounting for Derivative Instruments and hedging Activities, as amended by SFAS No. 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities), requires us to recognize all derivatives on the balance sheet at fair value.
 Derivatives that are not hedges must be adjusted to fair value and the changes in fair value must be reflected as income or expense.
 If the derivative is a hedge, depending on the nature of the hedge, changes in the fair value of derivatives are either offset against the change in fair value of the hedged assets, liabilities, or firm commitments through earnings or recognized in other comprehensive income, which is a component of stockholders' equity.
 The ineffective portion of a derivative's change in fair value is immediately recognized in earnings.
-As of December 31, 2020, the Company has no derivative or hedging contracts.
+As of December 31, 2021, the Company has no derivative or hedging contracts.
+Subsequent to December 31, 2021, the Company entered into 2 interest rate swap agreements as outlined in Note 15 to our consolidated financial statements.